AlxBDo/Epps/README.md

-# `Epps!` - Extends and Persist Pinia Store
+# `epps` - Extends and Persist Pinia Store

 ## Introduction

-Epps! is a plugin for the Pinia state management library in Vue.js.
+`epps` is a plugin for the Pinia state management library in Vue.js.
 It extends Pinia stores with advanced features such as persistence, encryption, and store extension.
 It simplifies state and action management while ensuring sensitive data is protected and enabling seamless integration of parent-child store relationships.

 ## Advantages